christianalfoni/formsy-react/README.md

   });
 ```

-This code results in a form with a submit button that will POST to /users when clicked.
+This code results in a form with a submit button that will run the `submit` method when the submit button is clicked with a valid email.
 The submit button is disabled as long as the input is empty ([required](#required)) or the value is not an email ([isEmail](#validators)).
 On validation error it will show the message: "This is not a valid email".

 #### Building a form element (required)
 ```javascript